Bleach Green

 Bleach Green, as seen from a train on the Larne-bound line.
 The 'burrowing' nature of the junction can be clearly seen, with the Derry line crossing over top.

-Bleach Green is a railway junction located in Newtownabbey where the Belfast to Larne railway line diverges from the Belfast to Derry route.
+Bleach Green is a railway junction located in Newtownabbey where the Belfast–Larne line diverges from the Belfast–Derry line.
 The Bleach Green Junction is the only burrowing junction in the whole of Ireland.

 History

 Bleach Green railway station opened in 1925 and closed in 1977.
 Today no trace remains of the halt, though the Larne-bound platform survived until the Antrim line was re-opened on 10th June 2001.
 The Junction lies 3/4 of a mile to the North of Whiteabbey Station.

 The Viaducts being on the Greenisland Loop line were referred to as the "Greenisland Viaducts" and were used in poster promotion campaign by London Midland and Scottish Railways in 1934.